Abdelkarim10/DubaiCement/README.md

 DubaiCement is a web application built with Laravel to manage data for construction equipment.
 It allows users to create and manage tables containing details about equipment (name, area, equipeCode) and daily entries for each table (date, time, various consumption metrics).

-The Laravel framework is open-sourced software licensed under the [MIT license]